mchow01/mchow01.github.io/cv.md

 ## Teaching Experience

+**O'Reilly Media, Sebastopol​, CA**

+_Live Online Training (LOT) Instructor, January 2021 to present_

+* Designed and led Live Online Training session "Web Application Security Fundamentals".
+First session on January 19, 2021 had 201 live attendees.

 **Tufts University, Medford, MA 02155**

-* _Associate Teaching Professor, September 2019 to present_
+_Associate Teaching Professor, September 2019 to present_

-* _International Relations Program Core Faculty Member, September 2017 to present_
+_International Relations Program Core Faculty Member, September 2017 to present_

-* _Senior Lecturer, Department of Computer Science, September 2015 to August 2019_
+_Senior Lecturer, Department of Computer Science, September 2015 to August 2019_

-* _Lecturer, September 2009 to August 2015_
+_Lecturer, September 2009 to August 2015_

 * Awarded the 2017 Lerman-Neubauer Prize for Outstanding Teaching and Advising, awarded annually to a faculty member of Arts and Sciences or of Engineering who has had a profound intellectual impact on his or her students, both inside and outside the classroom.
 * Mentored Winnona DeSombre's paper "Getting Harder to Catch: Analyzing the Evolution of China’s Cyber Espionage Campaigns against the United States through a Case Study of APT1" that was published in _2017 Journal of International Relations_ by the National Office of Sigma Iota Rho (SIR), the International Relations Honor Society.
 Poster presented at 2017 Women in Cyber Security (WiCyS) Conference in Chicago, IL.